-Many parents get confused when shopping for infant clothing because the terms sleepsuit and romper are often used interchangeably.
-Understanding the difference between sleepsuit and romper helps you pick the right outfit for your baby’s comfort, mobility, and seasonal needs.
+The difference between sleepsuit and romper is one of the most common questions parents ask when shopping for infant clothing.
+Understanding these distinctions helps you pick the right outfit for your baby’s comfort and seasonal changes.
 A sleepsuit is a one-piece garment covering arms, legs, and sometimes feet, designed for nighttime warmth and sleep, while a romper is lighter, often short-sleeved or sleeveless, and ideal for daytime play and mobility.

-In this guide, you will learn how each garment differs, when to use them, fabric and safety considerations, and why boutiques benefit from stocking both for newborns and toddlers.
+In this guide, you will learn how each garment differs, when to use them, fabric and safety considerations, and why boutiques benefit from stocking both for baby clothes

 1. What Is the Main Difference Between Sleepsuit and Romper?